webprofusion/certify-docs/docs/dns-validation.md

 ---

 ## Why use DNS Validation?
 To request a certificate from Let's Encrypt (or any Certificate Authority), you need to provide some kind of proof that you are entitled to receive the certificate for given domain(s).
-Let's Encrypt support two methods of validation to prove control of your domain, http-01 ([validation over HTTP](http-validation.md)) and dns-01 (validation via DNS). **Wildcard domain certificates (those covering *.yourdomain.com) can only be requested using DNS validation.** DNS Validation is also especially useful if the domains you are trying to get certification for are not public websites, or cannot serve http on port 80.
+Let's Encrypt support two methods of validation to prove control of your domain, `http-01` ([validation over HTTP](http-validation.md)) and `dns-01` (validation via DNS).

+**Wildcard domain certificates (those covering `*.yourdomain.com`) can only be requested using DNS validation.** DNS Validation is also especially useful if the domains you are trying to get certification for are not public websites, or cannot serve http requests on port 80.

 ## How to use DNS Validation